 - 55% do not have a security model that enables all employees to work securely wherever they’re based

-Not delivering on their promises, could be costing companies millions of dollars, according to the research, with respondents estimating an average 6.7% growth from successfully implemented workplace experience programs (driven by a partnership between IT, HR and business leaders) over the last year.
+Not delivering on their promises, could be costing companies millions of dollars, according to the research, with respondents estimating an average 6.7% growth from successfully implemented workplace experience programmes (driven by a partnership between IT, HR and business leaders) over the last year.
 Based on the participant company revenues, Avanade calculates the growth opportunity could range from $37 million to $6.5 billion USD.

-In addition to the financial rewards, Avanade’s research also showed that organizations have been embracing broader, more progressive workplace experience strategies in the last 12 months, and have generated significant other benefits, both for their people and their business, including:
+In addition to the financial rewards, Avanade’s research also showed that organisations have been embracing broader, more progressive workplace experience strategies in the last 12 months, and have generated significant other benefits, both for their people and their business, including:

 - 6.83% average overall productivity improvement